NixOS/nixos-weekly/README.md

 ## License

-NixOS weekly content is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License][cc-by-sa-4.0].
+NixOS Weekly is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License][cc-by-sa-4.0].

 In short this means that you can share and adapt the material for any purpose as long as you **give appropriate credit**, **indicate if any changes were